The pros and cons of legalising drugs

 A tide of support for legalising drugs seems to be rising around the world.
 Could it work here too?

-A Home Office report has concluded that harsh punishments do nothing to dissuade people from using drugs, leading campaigners to renew calls for a fresh approach to drug legislation.
+A Home Office report published last year concluded that harsh punishments do nothing to discourage drug use, leading to new calls for a fresh approach to drug legislation at a time in which a move towards more relaxed cannabis restrictions seems to be a global trend.

-This summer Jamaica announced it would decriminalise the possession of small amounts of cannabis, and in December, Uruguay became the first nation to make it legal to grow, consume and sell the plant.
-In Portugal, the posssession of small quantities of any drug has been decriminalised.
+Jamaica decriminalised the possession of small amounts of the drug in February, and in Portugal, the possession of small quantities of any drug has been decriminalised.

 In the UK, a group of experts and celebrities recently wrote to the government making the case for decriminalising the possession of outlawed drugs.
-So what are the pros and cons of legalising the possession of drugs, including cannabis?
+Cannabis has been classified as a Class B drug in the UK since 2008, carrying a prison sentence of up to five years for possession.

 Pro: The war on drugs creates addicts

-Russell Brand, Sir Richard Branson, Sting and Michael Mansfield QC were among high-profile signatories to a letter to the government asking for a reappraisal of drugs policy organised by campaign group Release, The Independent reported last week.
-They want David Cameron to consider decriminalising possession.
+Russell Brand, Sir Richard Branson, Sting and Michael Mansfield QC were among high-profile signatories to the open letter asking for a reappraisal of drugs policies, The Independent reported last year.
+They wanted David Cameron to consider decriminalising possession.

 Con: Legalising drugs would create addicts